 Camping is permitted at the Leslie Dam, only at the Washpool Reserve, at set fees and for a set period of time, or at the caravan park.

-Camping is permitted at the Connolly Dam in the Connolly Dam Camping Ground.
+Camping is currently NOT permitted at the Connolly Dam in the Connolly Dam Camping Ground,

 Camping is not permitted at the Storm King Dam.
 You can camp at the caravan park near by Storm King Dam.